jalizadeh/ToDocial/Readme.md

 	- [x] Support UTF-8 encoding
 	- [x] Handle exceptions with exact error reason
 		- All exceptions will be redirected to `/error` showing the reason and what happened.
-		- [ ] If any error occurs in subdirectories, the page is not shown correctly
+		- [x] If any error occurs in subdirectories, the page is not shown correctly
 	- [ ] Multi-language
 - [x] Todos
 	- [x] List of all todos
 	- [x] Add/Update/Delete todos
 	- [x] 1-click Todo's state change
 	- [x] Search among todos
+	- [ ] Commenting on todos
 - [ ] Log in
 	- Spring Security
 	- There are two roles `ROLE_USER` and `ROLE_ADMIN`